Sniper Elite 4: Gameplay

 Sniper Elite 4 is a tactical shooter game with stealth elements, played from a third-person perspective.
 When the player kills an enemy using a sniper rifle from a long distance, the X-Ray kill cam system will activate, in which the game's camera follows the bullet from the sniper rifle to the target, and shows body parts, bones or internal body organs being broken or ruptured by the bullet.
 The system has also been expanded to include shrapnel kills, melee kills and stealth kills.

 The game's artificial intelligence is improved, with enemies being able to react to the player's action more responsively.
 When an enemy is killed, other enemies will begin actively looking for them.
 The player is equipped with a pair of binoculars, which shows the player where the enemies are and what weapons they are carrying, as well as the ability to tag opponents and objects.
 The game features the "officers" rank.
 Killing the officer as early as possible will lead his army to retreat, while killing him by the end of a mission will significantly increase the level's difficulty.
 The player can place traps and use corpses as booby traps.
 The game also features night missions, in which the player can remove light sources to hide their presence.

 Maps in the game are significantly larger than Sniper Elite III, granting players more freedom and open-ended gameplay.
+The smallest map in Sniper Elite 4 is three times the size of the biggest map in Sniper Elite III.
 The maps also feature more verticality.
 The game's new movement system allows Fairburne to climb and grab ledges.
 Cooperative missions and competitive multiplayer modes are reintroduced.